What can cause a urinary tract infection?

 - Tips to prevent UTIs in people with dementia

-- UTIs and dementia - useful resources
+- UTIs and dementia - useful organisations

 Urinary tract infections (UTIs) and dementia